• Home

 As there are only a few days left for the exam, most of you might be worried about completing all the topics as per the syllabus.

-We have curated the best study plan and timetable to help you know how much time you need to give for the essential topics for the NATA exam.
+We have curated the best study plan for NATA 2024 and timetable to help you know how much time you need to give for the essential topics for the NATA exam.

 Subject No. of Hours per Day No. of Days